gatsbyjs/gatsby/docs/docs/how-to/cloud/create-site-from-repository.md

 ![Add a Site](../../images//add-site.png)

 In the "Import from a Git repository" section, choose your Git provider and install the Gatsby Cloud app.
-For the sake of this article we'll use GitHub, however GitLab and Bitbucket are also supported.
+For the sake of this article you'll use GitHub, however GitLab and Bitbucket are also supported.

 ![Import from a Repository](../../images/import-from-repo.png)